updated June 2022

 Virtual AA Groups for members of the LGBT+ community

-A therapist is someone you can talk to about what you’re experiencing and get support.
+A therapist is a professional who you can talk to about what you’re experiencing and get support.
 Finding a therapist that meets your needs can be hard.
+These resources can help you with the process.

 Boston-Area GSM (Queer/Poly/Kink) Friendly Therapist List